Desire Of My Soul

 A humanity who will rebel against His ways, refuse to surrender to Him, and recant their promises to Him.

 And yet, His mercies endure forever.
-His love, the motivating factor in all that He does.
+His righteous, holy love, the motivating factor in all that He does.

 Rabbinic teaching says that the WORD God spoke did the actual creation.
-That same Jewish sentiment echoes throughout the pages of the New Testament—with the rest of the story revealed.
+That same Jewish sentiment echoes throughout the pages of the New Testament where His story is further revealed.

 By the word of the Lord the heavens were made,